filipson1337/2013-val-di-fiemme/README.md

 # Packages
-A package that contains 50 Ski jumpers taking part in the Competitions.
+ Packages that contain 50 Ski jumpers taking part in the Competitions.